duneroadrunner/SaferCPlusPlus/README.md

-Feb 2021
+Mar 2021

 ### Overview

 "SaferCPlusPlus" is essentially a collection of safe data types intended to facilitate memory and data race safe C++ programming.
-This library is intended to work with and be complimentary to the Core Guidelines lifetime checker or other safety assuring static analyzers, like [scpptool](https://github.com/duneroadrunner/scpptool), over their various stages of development and availability.
+This library is intended to work with a safety assuring static analyzer like [scpptool](https://github.com/duneroadrunner/scpptool) and, optionally, the Core Guidelines lifetime checker, over their various stages of development and availability.
 (Including situations where they are not available at all.)

 The library's elements are designed, as much as possible, to seamlessly integrate with all manner of existing and future C++ code.
 It includes things like: